nazwhale/who-is-naz/content/blog/git-just-tumbles-out-of-my-brain.md

 git fetch
 ```

 Git fetch only downloads new data from a remote repository - but it doesn't integrate any of this new data into your working files.
+Fetch will never manipulate, destroy, or screw up anything.

 Fetch is great for getting a fresh view on all the things that happened in a remote repository.

-Due to its "harmless" nature, you can rest assured: fetch will never manipulate, destroy, or screw up anything.

 ```bash
 git pull